priyansusingh/Writely/readme.md

 # DigitalDairy

 **DigitalDairy** is a modern blogging platform that emphasizes simplicity and readability.
 It is designed to offer a seamless writing and reading experience with a focus on minimalism and functionality.
-Whether you're a seasoned writer or just starting, WhiteSpace provides the tools you need to share your stories with the world.
+Whether you're a seasoned writer or just starting, DigitalDairy provides the tools you need to share your stories with the world.
 ## Technologies Used
 ### Backend